googlefonts/colr-gradients-spec/colr-gradients-spec.md

 path.
 The following pseudo-code algorithm can be used:

 ```
-    // called initially with the root paint and an empty set activePaints
+    // called initially with the root paint and an empty set pathPaints
-    function paintIsAcyclic(paint, activePaints)
+    function paintIsAcyclic(paint, pathPaints)
-        if paint is in activePaints
+        if paint is in pathPaints
           return false // cycle detected
-        add paint to activePaints
+        add paint to pathPaints
         for each childPaint referenced by paint as a child subtable
-          call paintIsAcyclic(childPaint, activePaints)
+          call paintIsAcyclic(childPaint, pathPaints)
-        remove paint from activePaints
+        remove paint from pathPaints
 ```

 For the graph to be valid, it shall also be visually bounded, as described in